chouaib-skitou/WorkNest/services/project-service/docs/TEST_SCENARIOS.md

-# 🚀 Project & Stage Modules – User Stories & Test Scenarios
+# 🚀 Project, Stage & Task Modules – User Stories & Test Scenarios

-This document describes the main user stories, acceptance criteria, and test scenarios for the **Project** and **Stage** modules.
-Both modules leverage role‐based access control and provide CRUD operations with validations, filters, and sorting.
+This document describes the main user stories, acceptance criteria, and test scenarios for the **Project**, **Stage**, and **Task** modules.
+All modules leverage role‐based access control and provide CRUD operations with validations, filters, and sorting.

 ---